XBFL Rules

 While trades are permissible between team owners, there are limitations:

 - Tier 1 players (i.e. franchise players, or players who are "heavily marketed" by their respective real-life NFL teams) cannot be traded.
-A few examples would be the likes of Adrian Peterson, Andre Johnson and Peyton Manning.
+A few examples would be the likes of Drew Brees, Ezekiel Elliott and Antonio Brown.
 The purpose of this rule is to discourage a "fantasy football" environment and to preserve the spirit of the NFL.
 The XBFL wants each team to maintain its identity by retaining the stars of each respective team.
-Players rated 90 and higher may not be traded or released to free agency.
+Players rated 90 and higher may not be traded or released to free agency unless they are in the final year of their contract or become injured for the duration of a current season (and a second/continuation of the season is planned).

 - A single team cannot trade more than five (5) players over the course of a single season.